pjtunstall/0-shell/README.md

 - mv
 - mkdir

+Also, `Ctrl + D` to exit the shell.
 We're told that these commands "need to be implemented from scratch, without calling any external binaries."
 Related, but somewhat unclear to me is the following paragraph:

 > Through the 0-shell you will get to the core of the Unix system and explore an important part of this system’s API which is the process creation and synchronization.
 Executing a command inside a shell implies creating a new process, which execution and final state will be monitored by its parents processes.
 This set of functions will be the key to success for your project.

-It's my understanding that a normal shell would itself handle `cd`, `exit`, `pwd`, `echo`, and `Ctr + D` (built-in commands), but call external binaries for `ls`, `cat`, `cp`, `rm`, `mv`, `mkdir` (external commands).
+A normal shell would itself handle `cd`, `exit`, `pwd`, `echo` (built-in commands), but call external binaries for `ls`, `cat`, `cp`, `rm`, `mv`, `mkdir` (external commands).
+(To check this for a given shell, you can enter `type <command>`.)
 I'm guessing this paragraph is a relic of the task as it was originally conceived, before commit 9e308f2: "fix(0shell): remove mandatory use of low-level system calls and make it bonus".
-An alternative possibility is that the authors intended to make a distinction between internal and external binaries, and have us spawn a new process for any of the commands that I've labeled external; but this seems less likely.
+An alternative possibility is that the authors intended to make a distinction between internal and external binaries, and have us spawn a new process for any of the commands that I've labeled external.

 ## Regarding the name